About Kilkhampton Parish News

 Originally started by the Reverend Peter Abell as a St James the Great news sheet in 1998, the Parish News has undergone many changes over the years to become the ‘go-to’ place for all village news.
 Adam Spry took over the editorship in 2009 when Peter retired, and managed to pass the editorship on to Glenda Lavender (with the help of husband Patrick) when he sold his house to them!
 Glenda was editor from 2012 to2016, when Jill Rodgers, the current editor, took over.
 The editor looks after the first part of the Parish News, the editorial section, which provides information about local events, both in the village and further afield, plus news items submitted by local residents.
 No item of news is too small to be included!

 Jill is not the only member of the team busy working behind the scenes.
 There is also a substantial advertising section, helping local businesses raise awareness of the services they offer.
-Tim Prince, our advertising manager, is the first point of call for the submission of adverts and payments for these, and Adam Spry, our advertising editor, produces the advertising pages we see today, as well as running this website.
+Adam Lee, our advertising editor/manager, is the first point of call for the submission of adverts and payments for these, and Adam produces the advertising pages we see today, as well as running this website.

 Alongside these people are the rest of the team of volunteers.
 The parish news is printed by Barrie Rose, who is also our chair who has the unenviable task of keeping us all in order!
 Once printed, the newsletter is then collated and stapled by a team of volunteers led by Rita Cann, and this team plus others then distribute over 700 copies to households across the parish and also to local churches and shops for people to pick up for themselves.